 He’s worked with numerous global Fortune 500 companies, government agencies and professional associations.
 There, he develops leaders and leads long-term projects in the areas of change management, dynamic foresight, team performance, strategic decision-making, and strategy execution.
 A wide experience with individuals at all levels of organizations enables him to translate broad strategies and concepts into actionable, engaging programs.
 He is a frequent conference speaker.

-Dr. Austin has a B.A. in economics from The Johns Hopkins University and a Ph.D. in management from Boston College.
-He is a thought leader in the areas of team leadership, organizational change implementation, and strategic decision-making.
-His research on knowledge-based decision making teams is widely cited in the academic literature, as is his work on the strategic actions of internal change agents.
+Dr. Austin holds a BA in economics from The Johns Hopkins University and a PhD in management from Boston College.
+He has conducted research on team leadership, organizational change implementation, and strategic decision-making.
+His research on knowledge-based decision-making teams is widely cited in the academic literature, as is his work on the strategic actions of internal change agents.

 Dr. Austin’s research has been published in leading management and applied psychology journals including Journal of Applied Behavioral Science, Journal of Applied Psychology, and Organization Science, as well as practice-oriented publications such as HR Magazine and The OD Practitioner.
 His work has been recognized with three Best Paper awards from the Academy of Management.

 He is the author of Unquestioned Brilliance: Navigating a Fundamental Leadership Trap and Leading Effective Change: A Primer for the HR Professional published as part of the SHRM Foundation’s Effective Practice Guidelines Series.